Wu Zhou

-Zhou, known in historiography as the Wu Zhou (武周) and Southern Zhou (南周), was a short-lived Chinese imperial dynasty that existed between 690 and 705.
-The dynasty consisted of the reign of one empress regnant, Wu Zhao (Wu Zetian), who usurped the throne of her son, the Emperor Ruizong of Tang, in 690.
+Zhou (周), known in historiography as the Wu Zhou (武周), was a short-lived Chinese imperial dynasty that existed between 690 and 705.
+The dynasty consisted of the reign of one female emperor, Wu Zhao (Wu Zetian), who usurped the throne of her son, the Emperor Ruizong of Tang, in 690.
 The dynasty lasted until another one of Wu Zhao's sons, the Emperor Zhongzong of Tang, was restored to the throne in the Shenlong Coup in 705, marking the restoration of the Tang dynasty.
 Historians generally regard the Wu Zhou as an interregnum of the Tang dynasty.

 Wu named her dynasty after the ancient Zhou dynasty, from whom she believed herself to be descended.

 Detail of Tang Emperor travels with attendants, by Zhang Xuan, depicting Wu Zetian and attendants.

 Background

-Before her coronation, Wu Zhao (as she was then known), was often acting as de facto regent for her husband, Emperor Gaozong, or her sons, giving her a head-start in accomplishing her aims, which she then consolidated as huangdi of Zhou once she became ruler in name also.
+Before her coronation, Wu Zhao (as she was then known), was often acting as de facto regent for her husband, Emperor Gaozong, or her sons, giving her a head-start in accomplishing her aims, which she then consolidated as huangdi (emperor) of Zhou once she became ruler in name as well.
 Beginning in 655, Wu began to preside over court meetings in the name of the emperor, and she co-ruled with Emperor Gaozong until his death.
-After Gaozong's death, she ruled in name of her sons, who reigned officially as puppet emperors, and power was completely and solely in her hands.
-In 690, she deposed her son, Emperor Ruizong, and declared herself Huangdi (emperor) of her Zhou Dynasty.
+After Gaozong's death, she ruled in name of her sons, who reigned officially as puppet emperors while power was completely and solely in her hands.
+In 690, she deposed her son, Emperor Ruizong, and established her Zhou Dynasty with herself as huangdi.